We’re sure you’ve heard about R-22. If not, you may be thinking, “what is R-22? And why the heck should I care?“

 We hear it a lot, you’re probably hoping that your AC or heat pump can get through “just one more” season without having to replace it?
 If this sounds familiar, you may want to consider replacing your system.
 It’ll save you more in the long run instead of dumping money into your current R-22 system.
 At some point, you will need to replace your broken air conditioner or heat pump.

 Replacing now allows you to purchase a new heating and cooling system on your schedule, without the urgency of living in a hot or cold house.
-It also gives you the time to evaluate energy efficiencies, products reviews and potential costs of the latest replacements available.
+It also gives you the time to evaluate energy efficiencies, product reviews, and potential costs of the latest replacements available.
 Most likely, there are new features and benefits available today that weren’t available when your current system was installed.